Discovering What Makes the Hilltowns, the Hilltowns

 I was not always the most graceful while maneuvering through the woods to experience all of this.
 I have gotten my foot stuck in mud.
 I have been shocked by electric fencing.
 I have had my eye poked out by branches.
 I have gotten caught in prickers.
 But it was all worth it.

 I chose this career path because I love to be outdoors and to connect with others in nature.
 The best part about monitoring is that sometimes you should be taking the road less traveled, and that is where I found the most joy.
 During each visit I was able to share these moments of awe and wonder with volunteers and landowners.
 My sense of connection with the community and nature has grown deeper through this position.
 I am proud to be apart of the efforts in conserving these properties that make the hilltowns, the hilltowns.

-Brigid is serving as a Land Stewardship Coordinator at Hilltown Land Trust for TerraCorps 2018-2019
+Brigid served as a Land Stewardship Coordinator at Hilltown Land Trust for TerraCorps 2018-2019